phaserjs/phaser/README.md

 * Fixed a bug in Pixi where drawing a Sprite to a RenderTexture would reset the Sprites transform to an identity Matrix.
 * The SoundManager didn't accurately detect devices or browser environments with no sound card present and would try to carry on using a null Web Audio context (thanks @englercj #1746)
 * The Tween.onStart signal wasn't dispatched if the Tween had a delay set.
 It's now dispatched immediately if no delay, or after the delay if set.
 It also respects the `autoStart` parameter and will still dispatch even if `autoStart` is true.
+* PIXI.CanvasTinter.tintWithMultiply was performing a double drawImage operation for no reason.
+Simplified down to a single drawImage call.

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).